akoen/portfolio/content/posts/tr-flores/index.md

 {{<figure src="2021-08-04_20-26-26_DSC02954_EDIT.jpg" caption="">}}

 Vargas is known for its wildlife, and I awoke early the next morning to the sound of my dad yelling "wolf, wolf!"
-Unforunately, by the time I mustered the energy to leave my sleeping bag it had ducked back in to the forest.
+Unfortunately, by the time I mustered the energy to leave my sleeping bag it had ducked back in to the forest.

 {{<figure src="2021-08-05_06-59-17_DSC02979_EDIT.jpg" caption="">}}